Roman-Chaban/roman-chaban/README.md

 ---

 ### 🧑‍💻 About Me
-As a seasoned Front-End developer, I excel in creating dynamic user interfaces using <strong> Next.js, React, Redux, TypeScript, and JavaScript.</strong> I build resilient, scalable applications with a strong focus on clean, maintainable code.
+As a <strong>seasoned Front-End developer,</strong> I excel in creating <strong>dynamic user interfaces using Next.js, React, Redux, TypeScript, and JavaScript</strong>.
+I build resilient, scalable applications with a strong focus on clean, maintainable code.
 Proficient in HTML5, CSS3, and Sass, I adhere to the BEM methodology for a wellorganized codebase.

-In addition to my technical skills, I possess strong soft skills.
+In addition to my technical skills, I possess <strong>strong soft skills</strong>.
 I communicate effectively with teams and clients, ensuring successful project delivery.
 My critical thinking ability allows me to analyze complex issues and find optimal solutions that address both technical and business needs.